 If you are offered a place we require you to comply with an Enhanced Disclosure and Barring Service (DBS) background clearance check.
 Read the DBS policy.

-Please note the closing date for applications is Friday 24 February 2017.
-This is to allow time for interviews.
+Please note the closing date for applications is one week prior to the interviews taking place.
+This is to allow time for your application to be processed.

 Once you have successfully completed the RTP programme, the University will notify the NMC.
 You will need to complete the necessary documentation in order to enable reactivation of your NMC registration.

 We have a range of opportunities to continue your studies at Diploma, Degree or Masters level.
 Please talk to your tutor prior to completion of this module.

 We are amongst the UK's leading health and science faculties and are proud of the high level of support we are able to offer to our students.

 We provide a wide range of high-quality courses supported by expert academic and clinical practice staff.
 If you join us you will enjoy great facilities and learn alongside caring, committed and experienced professionals.